-Please note that the Late payment deadline has been extended till the 31 of July 2022, considering the prevailing situation of the country and several requests of prospective students/parents as the Institute understands this is a time of difficulty for all.
-The inauguration ceremony and the commencement of the lectures will be held on 29th of July 2022.
+Please note that the Late payment deadline has been extended till the 31st of October 2022, considering the prevailing situation of the country and several requests of prospective students/parents as the Institute understands this is a time of difficulty for all.

 For inquiries call us at: (+94) 11 4015230, (+94) 11 2861653, (+94) 11 2861231 or drop a mail to email@example.com

 The Diploma in Laboratory Technology is a two-year programme offered by the Institute, and is focused on imparting middle level technical expertise in Chemical Analysis and Research to students.
 The programme commenced as “Laboratory Technicians’ Certificate Course in Chemistry (LTCC)” in 1973.
 Recently, the syllabi were revised and upgraded, and subsequently, the title of the course was changed to “Diploma in Laboratory Technology”.
 It is still the only course of its kind available in any field of basic science in Sri Lanka.

 In the first year, students are introduced to the fundamentals in Basic Chemistry, Analytical Chemistry, Biological Chemistry, Electronics, Statistics, Management, Information Technology and Laboratory Practice.
 During the second year, students have the option to choose either the Food and Material Technology (FMT) stream or Clinical Laboratory Technology (CLT) /Medical Laboratory Technology (MLT) stream.